epiforecasts/EpiNow2/cran-comments.md

+This issue is submitted by a new maintainer.

 ## R CMD check results

 There is a new NOTE because an additional repository has been specified in order to suggest cmdstan.
 This is the same approach used in brms: https://cran.r-project.org/web/packages/brms/index.html

 # CRAN status issues